Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • hematomas located between the membranes of the brain;

-• hydrocephalus - a dangerous disease that is characterized by a violation of the outflow of spinal fluid and its accumulation in the ventricles of the brain;
+• hydrocephalus is a dangerous disease characterized by impaired outflow of spinal fluid and its accumulation in the ventricles of the brain;

-• severe metabolic disorders (advanced forms of diabetes mellitus).
+• severe metabolic disorders (advanced forms of diabetes).

-In children under the age of 10-11 years, any signs of intracranial hypertension are often associated with birth trauma.
+In children under the age of 10-11 years, any signs of intracranial hypertension are often associated with birth injuries.
 Indeed, this factor in history can provoke cerebral hypoxia and various neurological disorders.
-However, it is important to exclude the possibility of developing hydrocephalus - this disease manifests itself at an early age and is characterized by a rapid increase in head volume.
-Since the anatomical norm may differ in children (a large head is not a cause for concern), the diagnosis is made on the basis of frequent measurements of head circumference and analysis of its growth rate.
+However, it is important to exclude the possibility of developing hydrocephalus - this disease manifests itself at an early age and is characterized by a rapid increase in the volume of the head.
+Since the anatomical norm may differ in children (a large head is not a cause for concern), the diagnosis is made based on frequent measurements of head circumference and analysis of the rate of its growth.
 Signs of increased intracranial pressure in adults are a reason to undergo an examination and exclude the possibility of neoplasms in the cranial cavity.

-Decreased intracranial pressure is a less dangerous condition.
+Reduced intracranial pressure is a less dangerous condition.
 This indicator decreases in certain situations that can be corrected by a set of procedures or by taking medications.
-Surgical intervention is not required.
-Reasons for its decline include:
+No surgical intervention will be required.
+The reasons for its decrease include:

-• the production of spinal fluid in insufficient quantities or the acceleration of its reabsorption into the blood;
+• production of spinal fluid in insufficient quantities or acceleration of its reabsorption into the blood;

 • increasing the permeability of the barrier, which ensures the exchange of fluid between the cells of the central nervous system and the bloodstream;